albar965/littlenavmap-manual/en/OPTIONS.md

 This tab contains options for symbol and text sizes, flight plan and aircraft trail colors and more.

-The right side of the tab contains a tree that allows to select the text labels that should be shown at airports, user aircraft and AI/multiplayer aircraft.
+The right side of the tab contains a tree view that allows to select the text labels that should be shown at airports, user aircraft and AI/multiplayer aircraft.

 ![Map Display](../images/optionmapdisplay.jpg "Map Display")